Question: As salamu alaikum. I am interested in comparative religious study. I had

 The Conglomeration of Hinduism

 Hinduism is often described as polytheistic religion, one which worships several gods and goddesses.
+But at the same time it is also viewed as a monotheistic religion, because it recognizes the pantheistic principle of Brahman that all reality is a unity.

 And some view Hinduism as tritheistic, because of their belief in Brahma the Creator, Vishnu the Preserver, and Shiva the Destroyer.